 Looking for somewhere to stay?
 Check out A Bed in Coron – Club Paradise Palawan

 Come on now…

-So there is no entertainment but you aren’t flying on this kind of flight to watch a film from three months ago.
+So there is no in flight entertainment but you aren’t flying on this kind of plane to watch a film from three months ago.
 Look out the window, you are at 9500 feet and the view is gorgeous!